 Accounts will be required to be paid in full prior to your arrival at camp.
-During your week, you may setup a meeting to review your account.
-Any credits or adjustments will be processed starting on August 7, 2023.
+Accounts with a nonzero balance will be discussed during your week's 10-Day Out Meeting.
+You may request a meeting to go over your account while you are at camp.